Global Palm Oil Prices

 Global Palm Oil Price Overview

-As of early July 2025, the global price of crude palm oil, after a sharp decline in late March, has experienced fluctuations and is currently around $205.22 USD.
-This drop followed a price surge in the last quarter of 2024 and early 2025, during which prices exceeded $260 USD.
+By late July 2025, the global price of crude palm oil, following a sharp decline in late March, has experienced fluctuations and currently stands at around $211.18.
+This decline occurred after prices peaked in the last quarter of 2024 and early 2025, when they exceeded $260.

-The recent decline is likely due to increased stock levels in key markets, improved supply conditions in major producing countries such as Indonesia and Malaysia, and a temporary dip in demand from major importers like China and India.
-Despite a partial recovery in prices during May and June, the market remains influenced by factors such as weather conditions, export policies, and price volatility of other vegetable oils, suggesting potential for further short-term fluctuations.
+The recent downturn is likely due to an increase in stock levels in key markets, improved supply conditions in major producing countries such as Indonesia and Malaysia, and a temporary reduction in demand from importers like China and India.
+Despite a partial recovery in prices during May and June, the market remains influenced by factors such as weather conditions, export policies, and price fluctuations of other vegetable oils.
+As a result, further short-term volatility is possible.

 Global Palm Oil Price Drivers and Regional Market Analysis